syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Populating-Appointments.md

     NSMutableArray appCollection = new NSMutableArray ();
     NSCalendar calendar = NSCalendar.CurrentCalendar;

+    // Get the year, month, day from the date
     // Get the year, month, day from the date NSDateComponents components = calendar.Components (
     NSCalendarUnit.Year | NSCalendarUnit.Month | NSCalendarUnit.Day, today);